nxvapps/ncast/README.md

 Please see the included manifests included for Helm and Kubernetes to see how to deploy this container effectively!
 You can find them in the "templates" folder.

+#### v4l2loopback
+This needs to be enabled and loaded on the host in order to function.
+Please use the v4l2loopback_install.sh script to set this up.

 #### OBS Port
 You can change the OBS server port with the `OBS_PORT` environment variable at runtime.
 The default port is 4455/TCP